everpub/openscienceprize/proposal.md

 ## Background:

-In recent years, a robust set of technologies have emerged that are being applied to the problem of reproducible computational publications and narrative data analysis.
+In recent years, a robust set of technologies has emerged that are being applied to the problem of reproducible computational publications and narrative data analysis.
 These include widely used languages with a robust ecosystem of libraries ([R] and [Python]),